-Does your cat turn their nose up at what used to be their favorite food?
+Does your cat turn its nose up at what used to be its favorite food?
 Chances are you need to try some different foods to stoke your fastidious feline’s appetite again.

 But who has the money to try can after can of wet food until you hit on the right one?
 Not to mention the time and patience!

 Don’t let a critical cat get you down.
 With these reviews of the best cat foods for picky eaters and our thoroughly researched buyer’s guide included at the end, your cat will be snarfing down their new favorite food in no time.

 A Quick Comparison of Our Favorites for 2021